mwrnd/innova2_flex_xcku15p_notes/README.md

 ![flint burn](img/flint_burn_attempt.png)

 If the above works, proceed to [Testing The Network Ports](#testing-the-network-ports).
-If it fails as above, continue to programming the FLASH IC.
+If it fails as above due to a `-E- PSID mismatch` error, continue to programming the ConnectX5 Firmware FLASH IC directly.

 #### Programming the ConnectX5 Firmware FLASH IC Directly